The Nutcracker (1973 film): Plot

 Just after the Nutcracker has finished his story, mice soldiers begin to appear in the hall, followed by the King of Mice.
 The soldiers try to get the Nutcracker, but the girl stops them, leading the Mouse King to shrink and capture her.
 The Nutcracker brings the toys around the Christmas tree to life, and a war is fought between the toys and mice.
 The Nutcracker is captured, bound and about to be whipped to pieces by the Mouse King when the girl throws her wooden clog at him, knocking off and smashing the iron crown, the source of the Mouse King's powers.
 The Mouse King's magic backfires, making him vanish in a puff of green smoke which also decimates his army the moment they inhale it and start sneezing.

 The clog transforms into a glittering shoe.
 When the Nutcracker takes up the shoe, his shell falls away and he is restored to his human (and now young adult) self.
 He puts the shoe on the girl's foot, and her maid's uniform is transformed into a princess gown.
 The two dance to the royal castle to the music of the Dance of the Sugar Plum Fairy; the king and queen are brought back to life through the Waltz of the Flowers, and the girl and the prince pass into the realm.
 All that is left behind of them in the human world are the girl's wooden clogs and the crumbled remains of the Nutcracker's shell lying before the Christmas tree.

 Production notes

 Ballet dancer Mikhail Baryshnikov, who himself starred in his own classic TV edition of The Nutcracker in 1977, included the 1973 animated film as part of his PBS series Stories from my Childhood, of which he was the executive producer.

 There is no dialogue in the film, except for a few "chipmunk"-like squeals when the mice vanish and the squeals and laughter of the children in the party sequence.
 The music is taken from several of Tchaikovsky's compositions aside from The Nutcracker, including The Russian Dance, Swan Lake and The Sleeping Beauty.
-For the U.S. telecast, narration spoken first by Hans Conried and later by Shirley MacLaine was added as well as a version without any narration.
+For the U.S. telecast, narration spoken first by Hans Conried and later by Shirley MacLaine (which was done for the Mikhail Baryshnikov Stories from my Childhood version) was added as well as a version without any narration.